 - 7c.1 This application, for the development of land for residential purposes, is considered to be contrary to the Development Plan for the reasons detailed in this report.
-However, the application site is allocated for housing under the emerging Falkirk Council Local Plan Finalised Draft (Deposit Version) and therefore the principle of the proposed development, for housing, is acceptable under this Plan, and the proposed development has been assessed in this report as complying with the relevant policies of this Plan.
-This new allocation is not the subject of any objections under consideration in the Local Plan inquiry process therefore it is considered that significant weight can be afforded to it as an expression of the Council's most up-to-date intentions for this land.
-The emerging Local Plan position is a significant material consideration to justify setting aside the terms of the Development Plan. - 7c.2 It is therefore recommended that the Committee indicate that it is minded to grant the application subject to satisfactory completion of a Section 75 Agreement in respect of the matters detailed in this report.
+However, the application site is allocated for housing under the emerging Falkirk Council Local Plan Finalised Draft (Deposit Version) and therefore the principle of the proposed development is acceptable under this Plan.
+This new allocation is not the subject of any objections under consideration in the Local Plan Inquiry process and therefore it is considered that significant weight can be afforded to it as an expression of the Council's most up-to-date intention for this land.
+The emerging Local Plan position is a significant material consideration to justify setting aside the terms of the Development Plan. - 7c.2 It is recommended that the Committee indicate that it is minded to grant the application subject to satisfactory completion of a Section 75 Agreement in respect of the matters detailed in this report.
 It is considered that there are no material considerations to justify a contrary recommendation.
-The detailed design and layout for the site would be the subject of any subsequent application for detailed planning permission or matters specified in conditions.
+The detailed design and layout for the site would be the subject of any subsequent application for detailed planning permission or matters specified in conditions. - 7c.3 This recommendation reiterates the recommendation by this Planning Service to approve planning application ref: P/09/0522/OUT for the same development which was refused by the Planning Committee at its meeting of 2 December 2009.